AcademySoftwareFoundation/openexr/README.md

 License
 -------

-OpenEXR, including all contributions, is released under the modified BSD license.
-Please see the LICENSE file for the legal fine print.
+OpenEXR, including all contributions, is released under a modified BSD license.
+Please see the ``LICENSE`` file accompanying the distribution for the legal fine print.

 OpenEXR Sub-modules
 -------------------